-Keep being careful with salt,even after your child turns one year old.
-Too much salt can affect the blood pressure, even in children, and increase the risk of high blood pressure later in life.
-One way of reducing salt is by choosing products - for example break-fast cereals, bread, and cheese - with the Keyhole symbol.
-They contain less salt than brands that do not have the Keyhole symbol.
+At about one year of age, your child's body can regulate its salt balance.
+Keep being frugal with salt, since too much of it can lead to high blood pressure even in children.
+One way of reducing salt is by choosing products - for example breakfast cereal, bread, and cheese - with the keyhole label.
+They contain less salt than brands that do not have the keyhole label.
 Also avoid snacks like chips and cheese puffs, since they are often quite salty.